Saturday, January 1, 2022

 Time away allows the pause to think about what is working and what’s not, and it also allows the opportunity to pause and plan a bit for the unknown.
-Some of the unpredictable has become a little predictable, if that makes any sense.
+Some of the unpredictable has become a little predictable if that makes any sense.
 We know that there are shortages in products on all fronts, from imported products to glassware…the basics!
-We know there’s a staff shortage, but that’s nothing new for this time of year when all of my ‘children, rather young adults, return to their respected higher learning corners.
+We know there’s a staff shortage, but that’s nothing new for this time of year when all of my children, relatively young adults, return to their respected higher learning corners.

 Pairing down is inevitable for two reasons: